 Read more about backpacking Peru!

-Nazca – Stop here to see the incredible Nazca lines, ancient geoglyphs in the shape of animals, trees, and flowers.
-They’re best viewed from a light aircraft.
+Nasca – Stop here to see the incredible Nasca Lines, ancient geoglyphs in the shape of animals, trees, and flowers.
+These Peruvian landmarks can be seen from the viewing tower but are best viewed from a light aircraft.
+We recommend AeroNasca for their excellent safety record and positive reviews.
+Book your Nasca Lines flight with them here.

 Puno/Lake Titicaca – Said to be the birthplace of the sun, Puno is the starting point of the Peruvian side of the highest navigable freshwater lake in the world, which straddles the border with Bolivia.
 The Uros floating islands are a great day trip from Puno, but you’ll be sharing with a lot of tourists!